 In keeping with our philosophy of making private education as financially accessible as possible, our fees are deliberately kept at a level which is very affordable compared to those of the other international schools in the canton of Geneva.

-A one-off capital development fee of CHF 2'000.- per child is charged upon entry to the school.
-A registration, enrolment and administration fee of CHF 500.- is applied every year.
+A one-off capital development fee of CHF 3'000.- per child is charged upon entry to the school.
+A registration fee of CHF 900.- is applied every year.

 Payment plans are available upon request.

-Students applying to the British School of Geneva are required to complete an application form which can be found online or can be obtained by phoning + 41 22 795 75 10.
+We invite you to submit an application for admission to the British School of Geneva using our form which can be found here or obtained by phoning +41 22 795 75 10.

-All students already attending school are required to provide a recent report from their current school, in English or French.
-Each application must also be accompanied by the completed health questionnaire.
+For students already attending school, applications must be accompanied by a recent report from their current school, in English or French.
+In all cases, a completed Health Questionnaire must also be provided.

-Detailed entrance requirements by programme are available on our website or through consultation with the Principal.
-Some special needs can be catered for but these should be discussed in detail and in advance with the Principal.
+Detailed entrance requirements by programme are available through consultation with the Director of Admissions.
+Some special needs can be catered for but these should be discussed in detail and in advance at email@example.com

 Non-English mother-tongue students are welcome provided their level of English allows them to follow the curriculum effectively - we are a school for children of the world.

-Applications for primary and secondary are accepted throughout the year although the allocation of places is subject to availability.
+Applications are accepted throughout the year, although the allocation of places is subject to availability.

 The British School of Geneva occupies a unique place on the landscape of private education in the Geneva region.